Implementation of Obsolete Marker

 storing old changeset

-The new general delta format allows a very efficient storage of two very similar changesets.
+The new general delta format allow a very efficient storage of two very similar changesets.
 Storing obsolete childrens using general delta takes no more place than storing the obsolete diff.
 Reverted file will even we reused.
 The whole operation will take much less space the strip backup.

 Abstraction from history rewriting UI

 How Mercurial handle obsolete marker is independent from who decide to create them and what actual operation solve error case.
 Any of the existing history rewriting UI (rebase, mq, histedit) can lay obsolete marker and resolve situation created by other.
 To go further a hook system of obsolete marker creation would allow each mechanism to collaborate with other though a standard and central mechanism.

 Obsolete marker storage

 Obsolete marker will most likely be stored outside standard history.
 They are multiple reasons for that:

 First, obsolete markers are really perpendicular to standard history there is not strong reason to include it here other than convenience.